pykaldi/pykaldi/examples/setups/aspire/README.md

     ...

-Note that these should be tokenized transcripts and all of the tokens should be in system vocabulary `exp/langdir/words.txt`.
+Note that these should be tokenized transcripts and all of the tokens should be in system vocabulary `data/lang/words.txt`.

 # ASR

-You can decode the utterances listed in `data/wav.scp` with the following command.
+You can decode the utterances listed in `data/test/wav.scp` with the following command.

     ./decode.py

-Note that the models used in this setup are fairly large so it takes some time to load models from disk.
-To decode with these models, you will need around 2GB memory.
 The decoding script will print a bunch of logs to stderr.

-Decoding outputs are written to `out/decode.out`.
+Decoding outputs are written to `out/test/decode.out`.

 # Alignment

-Align the utterances listed in `data/wav.scp` with the transcripts listed in `data/text`:
+You can align the utterances listed in `data/test/wav.scp` with the transcripts listed in `data/test/text` using the following command.

     ./align.py

+The alignment script will print a bunch of logs to stderr.

-Frame-level alignments are written to `out/align.out`.
+Frame-level alignments are written to `out/test/align.out`.

-Phone-level alignments are written to `out/phone_align.out`.
+Phone-level alignments are written to `out/test/phone_align.out`.

-Word-level alignments are written to `out/word_align.out`.
+Word-level alignments are written to `out/test/word_align.out`.